siddtanzeel-design/Linked-List-Questions/README.md

 * The original linked list is displayed before performing the insertion.
 * The user can choose whether to insert the new node **at the beginning or at the end**.
 * The updated linked list is displayed after the insertion.

+### 4. Insertion at a Specific Position

+* In this program, we're inserting a new node into an already created singly linked list.
+* The original linked list is displayed before performing the insertion.
+* The user can enter the **value and position** where the new node should be inserted.
+* The new node is inserted at the specified position by adjusting the `next` pointers.
+* The updated linked list is displayed after the insertion.